-The core of this course will be weekly video conference call sessions on 6 consecutive Thursdays (6:00 - 8 PM CT).
+The core of this course will be weekly video conference call sessions on 6 consecutive Tuesdays (6:00 - 8 PM CT).
 During each session, we’ll discuss the readings for the week with a focus on craft techniques and strategies.
 We’ll also talk about your own work, again, with an emphasis on craft.
 Generative writing prompts engaged with communally during the sessions will lay the foundation for your weekly assignments.
 Additional resources include a dedicated Elephant Rock portal for accessing readings and other valuable tools during the duration of the class and beyond, one-on-one interaction with and feedback from course instructors, and a private Facebook community page for ongoing interaction outside of class.

 what will writers take away?